ewanuno/tr707_negative_vibes/README.md

 # tr707_negative_vibes
 this is a kicad project for a dc/dc converter for the roland tr707 and 727 drum machine. it can replace the negative dc supply with the hard to find Sumida coil in the tr707.

-it takes the nominal 12v input voltage and transforms it to a nominal negative 10v
+it takes the nominal 12v input voltage and transforms it to a negative 10v

-it is based on an ICL7660 negative voltage dc/dc converter. the design is based on and idea by harry axten who makes a really nice eprom swap mod for the tr707.
+it is based on an ICL7660 negative voltage dc/dc converter. the design is based on an idea by harry axten who makes a really nice eprom swap mod for the tr707.

+dual parallel ICL7660 chips provide a stable -10v supply.

+there is a footprint for an extra filter capacitor, but it shouldn't be necessary.

 Always check random designs from the internet before connecting them to your precious drum machine.